ECO-Qube/capi-gce-demo/gcp/README-automated.md

 Here are the steps:

 Make sure your selected kubeconfig is the one of the **bootstrap** cluster (should be `kind-kind` and already selected).
+Note this can be a bit confusing: at this time, the cluster is named scheduling-dev-**mgmt** but until we run the `clusterctl init` command, it's still technically a workload cluster (where the management one is our local `kind` cluster).
+To promote the workload cluster on GCP to a management cluster and get rid of the local `kind` cluster, see the following:

 Prepare the cluster to become a management cluster by running: